 The nasal spray was not recommended for the 2016-2017 flu season.
 The CDC says this is because the nasal

 spray did not seem to protect against the flu over the last several flu seasons.
 In

 the past, it was meant for people ages 2 to 49.

-These people should not be vaccinated without getting approval from their healthcare
+The following people should not get the flu shot without getting approval from their

 Those with severe allergy to chicken eggs